destinyjen/Google-Makeshift--Homepage-Doodle-/README.md

-This is a Coding Front-End (HTML/CSS) exercise of Google Makeshift Homepage I named it Doodle 🤭
+This is a Google Makeshift Homepage.
+A Front-End (HTML/CSS) exercise.
+I named th page Doodle LOL 🤭
 # Google-Makeshift-Doodle-